 This is a cheap version of Home Buyer’s report and does not include ratings.
-The RICS status report is designed to show the status of the property and to supplement the information provided in the mortgage valuation survey.
+The Royal institute of chartered surveyors status report is designed to show the status of the property.
+It will supplement the information provided in the mortgage valuation survey.

 RICS evaluators and those who have not taken part in the RICS Evaluator Registration Program can conduct the survey.